-Molyneux’s 1688 question is about epistemic abilities involving the absent modality due to cross-modal mismatches.
+Molyneux’s 1688 question is about perceptual-epistemic abilities involving the absent modality due to cross-modal mismatches.
 It is not about developmental delays.
 Any empirical investigation of epistemic abilities should have some way of making this distinction.

 III.
 Retinal information and visual experience

+There is a further complication about multimodal perceptual experience that we will now recount.
+It mostly eluded Locke (as well as many later writers).
+Berkeley notices it, but sidesteps, most likely because it threatened the empiricist foundations of his philosophy.
+The problem is this: At what level of combination can qualities presented by one modality be mimicked by another?
+Let us explain.

-There is a further complication about perceptual processing that eluded Locke (as well as many later writers—though as we shall see, Berkeley seemed, albeit incompletely, aware of the issue).
-Locke apparently assumed, as Descartes explicitly did, that visual experience corresponds point by point with the retinal projection.
-If this Lockean/Cartesian assumption were true in general — if the structure of perceptual experience in each modality matched the structure of the proximal data in that modality's receptor array, then one might hope to answer Molyneux's question simply by asking whether the long-held and newly acquired modalities can be made to share the same proximal data.
-Alas, the assumption is false.
+Under the influence of the geometrical optics tradition stretching from ibn-al Haytham to Johannes Kepler, Locke apparently assumed and Descartes explicitly held, that visual experience corresponds point by point with the retinal projection from the scene it represents.
+Empiricist philosophers seem to generalize this assumption, though not explicitly—perceptual experience in each modality structurally matched the proximal data in that modality's receptor array with no grouping, segmentation, filtering, or other embellishments.
+If this were true, Molyneux's question would trivially yield a negative answer because no two modalities share the same proximal data.
+This is one premise that lies behind Locke’s confident approach to the question.
+But the assumption can, of course be questioned—and, in modern perceptual science, it generally is.

 We can illustrate this by focusing on the case of vision, i.e., on the substantial gaps between the retinal projection and visual experience.
 To begin, even putting aside the cortical processing that the retinal image undergoes, the spatial organization of the retina differs substantially from that of visual experience.
 The spatial resolution of the retina is non-uniform (it has a higher concentration of cone cells at the center than the periphery); even at the center, its resolution is limited by the packing density of photoreceptors; in the periphery, the retinal projection is colour-desaturated and lacking in detail—its main function appears to be the detection of change and movement.
 The retina has a blind spot where it is attached to the optic nerve; blood vessels cast shadows on the retinal projection; and the projection is constantly shifting abruptly due to constant saccadic motion.
 None of these features shows up, as such, in normal visual experience (nor, therefore, in normal visual knowledge) of tables and chairs and the like.
 On the contrary, our visual experience seems spatially uniform, potentially unlimited in resolution, unblurred throughout its extent, without holes or endogenously generated shadows, and stable over time.